-I’ve been a practicing trauma therapist for Individuals and Couple’s for almost 20 years.
+I’ve been a practicing trauma therapist for Individuals and Couples for over 20 years.
 I believe that post-traumatic growth and healing is an organic, innate process within healthy relationships and community.
 Therapy can create a supportive container to help heal trauma, and can help us to grow and evolve beyond old patterns, identities and belief systems.

 My integrated approach to health and healing is primarily informed by my training in body-based approaches to working with trauma, including Somatic Transformation, Sensorimotor Psychotherapy and Somatic Experiencing.
 I’ve also trained in other perspectives and approaches to healing including Emotion-Focused Therapy for Couples and Individuals, Internal Family Systems, Relational Life Therapy and Jungian Psychotherapy.

 My own personal journey through healing relational trauma has continued to be a source of wisdom and embodied knowledge in my work.
 From a very young age, I have been committed to my own personal growth and healing, and I engage in ongoing clinical supervision as a way of embodying ethical practice.

 I am currently working in full-time Private Practice in Oak Bay.
 I began my practice in 2010, in addition to working for the Victoria Sexual Assault Centre, where I spent 11 years working as a Long-Term Trauma Counsellor, Group Facilitator and Clinical Supervisor.